nintervik/vmWalkingKit/README.md

 * All the theory and information are written and displayed where needed.
 * Settings tab is implemented (performance, silhouette, and playblast).

+v0.91:
+* Fixed loop animation issues.
+* FPS are now always displayed.
+* Added a combination preset as an example file.
+* Updated README with information about how to use and install the tool.
+* Updated Maya 2018 file.